-You can use lemongrass oil, you can purchase swarm lures (such as Swarm Commander), or you can use an old queen---which is the best swarm attractor.
+You can use lemongrass oil, you can purchase swarm lures (such as Swarm Commander), or you can use an old queen—which is the best swarm attractor.

 Place the old queen in rubbing alcohol or corn whiskey.
 Then squish her up, she’ll release a pheromone that will attract a swarm.

-Now, if you choose to use a swarm lure or lemon grass oil then just dab a q-tip or a cotton ball in them.
+Now, if you choose to use a swarm lure or lemongrass oil then just dab a q-tip or a cotton ball in them.

-Regardless of what kind of swarm attractor you use, you’ll want to place it on the top in the back of the hive body.
+Regardless of what kind of swarm attractor you use, you’ll have to place it on the top in the back of the hive body.
 That way the bees have to go all the way inside to the very back to get to the scent.

 After the swarm moves in and gets accustomed then hopefully they’ll make it their new home.
 If not, then you keep the hive out for the next swarm.